msbnewman/MagpieLab/README.md

 **This step will be hand-written!
 Get a piece of scratch paper!**

 1. Trace the values of <code>position</code>, <code>before</code>, and <code>after</code> for each the following method calls:
-2. Write code in the transformIWant() method to respond to the phrase “I want”.
-It should transform statements with the form “I want *something*” into a response with the form “Why do you want *something*?”
-In doing this transformation, you need to be careful about where you place the check for the key phrase.
 > int pos1 = findPhrase("Listen to your conscience.", "science", 0);
 > int pos2 = findPhrase("Yesterday is today's day before.", "day", 0);
 > int pos3 = findPhrase("This will be his first history class.", "is", 10);
 > int pos4 = findPhrase("I love computer science class.", "computer", 4);

-#### Copy and paste the entire findPhrase() method into Magpie.java
+### Copy and paste the entire findPhrase() method into Magpie.java.
+You will need this!

+2.

 ### transformIWant()